Home / Languages / Duolingo Spanish Review

 In This Article

-In late 2022, Duolingo completely overhauled how their app works.
-I had used Duolingo previously, but when I heard this update was so massive that it had upset a huge portion of the user base, I knew I had to retry it.
-So that’s what I did.
-I signed back up for Duolingo and used it for three months.
+Duolingo is constantly overhauling how their app works.
+I’ve used Duolingo previously, but after hearing that the latest version works pretty differently, I knew I had to retry it.
+I signed back up for Duolingo and used it for six months.
 Here’s what I found, and what I now think about this Spanish language learning app.

 Duolingo Language App